All good kids songs have three things in common:

 - Children learn something new from them – a new skill, new words, new actions, playing instruments,…

-Let’s dive into the second element in that list: what makes a song “healthy” for kids?
+Let’s dive into the second element in that list for good kids songs: what makes a song “healthy” for kids?
 What makes music age-appropriate for children?

 Choosing a Song Tempo that’s Age-Appropriate